RobinSchmidt/RS-MET/Libraries/RobsJuceModules/rosic/unfinished/sampler/ReadMe.md

-v2, there were two filters and in v1 only one which is why in sfz v1 and v2 the settings of the first filter are just set by opcodes cutoff, resonance etc. (without any index) and in sfz v2, those of the second filter were set by cutoff2, etc. The RS-MET engine allows N to be arbitrary here as well where in the case of N=1, the 1 is optional to support sfz v1 (and v2) syntax.
-The indexed opcodes for which the index of N=1 is optional are:
+v2, there were two filters and in v1 only one which is why in sfz v1 and v2 the settings of the first filter are just set by opcodes cutoff, resonance etc. (without any index) and in sfz v2, those of the second filter were set by cutoff2, etc. The RS-MET engine allows N to be arbitrary here as well where in the case of N=1, the 1 is optional to support the indexless sfz v1 (and v2) syntax for filter 1.
+The other indexed opcodes for which an index of N=1 is optional are:

 filN_type, cutoffN, resonanceN, filN_keytrack, filN_keycenter, filN_veltrack, volumeN, panN,
 widthN, positionN, ampN_keytrack, ampN_keycenter, ampN_veltrack